 Section 2.
 Applicability and Limitation.
 This Emergency Order shall apply to all meetings of the Alachua County Board of County Commissioners, and its boards and committees which operate under the Sunshine Law.
 Public meetings will comply with all requirements of Section 286.011, Fla.
-Stat., except as waived by a Governor's Emergency Order.
-Unless appropriately waived, any necessary quorum of the county government must be established by physically-present members attending the meeting.
+Stat., which have not otherwise been suspended or waived pursuant to EO 20-69 and this Emergency Order., except as waived by a Governor's Emergency Order.
+Unless appropriately waived, Pursuant to EO 20-69 and Alachua County Emergency Order 20-10, aany necessary quorum of the county government may must be established by physically-present members attending the meeting through CMT means.
 All other members of a board or committee, and staff may attend the meeting through CMT.
 CMT, for purposes of this Order, shall include, but is not limited to, electronic transmission of printed matter, audio, full-motion video, freeze-frame video, compressed video, and digital video which meets the intent of permitting attendance at public meetings.
 The Board does hereby find that extraordinary circumstances exist to justify the absence of remote board and committee members, and all remote board and committee members may participate and vote on all matters before that board or committee as if physically-present.